 - On most lines, soft drinks are not free -- but iced tea or a juice variety in the dining room usually is.
 Save on soft drinks by buying a drinks card, offering a set price for unlimited soft drinks.

-- Most cruise lines prohibit passengers from bringing beer and liquor onboard, but do let you bring a bottle or two of wine or Champagne.
-Some lines (such as Holland America and Princess) also let you bring a reasonable amount of non-alcoholic drinks onboard -- which helps save on pricy shipboard sodas and bottled waters.
+- Most cruise lines prohibit passengers from bringing beer and spirits onboard, but do let you bring a bottle or two of wine or Champagne.
+Some lines (such as Holland America and Princess) also let you bring a reasonable amount of non-alcoholic drinks onboard -- which helps save on pricey shipboard soft drinks and bottled waters.
 Fred.
-Olsen prohibits you from bringing any alcoholic beverages onboard, while P&O Cruises allow wine and Champagne to be brought onboard, but the line will apply a £15 corkage fee for wine consumed in the restaurants.
+Olsen prohibits you from bringing any alcoholic beverages onboard, while P&O Cruises allows wine and Champagne to be brought onboard, but the line will apply a £15 corkage fee for wine consumed in the restaurants.

 - Most cabins are made of metal… and therefore they're magnetic.
 Bring along some magnets (or buy some as souvenirs) and you can keep all your cocktail party invites, alternative dining reservation notices and daily planners hung up on the walls and doors.